Five Consumer Trends Impacting Future Business Growth

 The COVID-19 pandemic will have a long-lasting impact on businesses and their customers.
 Some industries have been disrupted, while others thrive despite the crisis.
-Leading through disruptive times require businesses to consider new consumer perspectives, rethink their value propositions and further accelerate their digital transformations.
+Leading through disruptive times requires businesses to consider new consumer perspectives, rethink their value propositions and further accelerate their digital transformations.
 At Prophet, we have identified two imperatives that will help businesses achieve uncommon growth in the post-COVID-19 world: adapting to the new normal consumers and accelerating digital transformation.

 Considering Asia is ahead in getting back to a new normal, in this series, we will delve into the underlying consumer trends, social and technological enablers as well as emerging patterns of digital transformation that all work to point out new opportunities in Asia and also soon to be in the rest of the world.

 Adapting to the New Normal Consumers: Five Major Customer Experience Trends